...

 Angina pectoris or angor pectoris manifests through intense, oppressive pain on the left side of the thorax, radiating down the left arm.
 It is generally experienced after some physical effort, intense emotion, or stressful situation.
 Contrary to an infarction (heart attack), angina is reversible and usually does not leave permanent heart damage.
-Diet has a great influence on the condition and function of the coronary arteries.
+Diet greatly influences the condition and function of the coronary arteries.

 Risk factors for angina are:

-• Arteriosclerosis (narrowing and hardening) of the coronary arteries.
-A diet that is poor in plant-based foods and rich in saturated fats is one of its primary causes along with tobacco and lack of physical exercise.
+- Arteriosclerosis (narrowing and hardening) of the coronary arteries is one of its primary causes.
+A diet that is poor in plant-based foods and rich in saturated fats, along with tobacco and lack of physical exercise, is also one of its primary causes.

 Angina Foods to Eat

-GRAPES: These are rich in phytochemicals such as flavonoids and resveratrol (particularly black grapes), which dilate the coronary arteries and improve the circulation of the blood within.
-Grapes are number one amongst the best angina foods to eat.
+GRAPES: These are rich in phytochemicals such as flavonoids and resveratrol (particularly black grapes), dilating coronary arteries and improving blood circulation.
+Grapes are number one among the best Angina foods to eat.
 They’re the most cardio-protective fruit existing.

-WALNUT: This is an ideal food for the heart because of its richness in heart-healthy fatty acids and vitamin B1, as well as its cholesterol-reducing effect.
+WALNUT: This is an ideal food for the heart because of its richness in heart-healthy fatty acids and vitamin B1 and its cholesterol-reducing effect.
 It improves the condition of the coronary arteries and helps avoid angina.

-ONION: Prevents arteriosclerosis, improves the fluidity of the blood and improves blood flow through the coronary arteries.
-Its essential oils exercise a mild antispasmodic effect that may affect the coronary arteries as well, contributing to avoiding angina.
+ONION: Onions prevent arteriosclerosis, improve blood fluidity, and improve blood flow through the coronary arteries.
+Their essential oils exercise a mild antispasmodic effect that may also affect the coronary arteries, contributing to avoiding angina.
 Onions are more effective raw than cooked.

 WHOLE GRAINS: They help prevent arteriosclerosis and contribute to improved blood circulation in the coronary arteries.

-BARLEY: Regardless of how this whole-grain is prepared, barley is a good preventive for cardiovascular disease, particularly the arteries.
+BARLEY: Regardless of how this whole grain is prepared, barley is a good preventive measure for cardiovascular disease, particularly in the arteries.

-RYE: Rye helps make the arterial walls more elastic, the blood more fluid, and improves circulation in the coronary arteries.
+RYE: Rye helps make the arterial walls more elastic and the blood more fluid, improving circulation in the coronary arteries.

 POTATO: Potatoes are low in sodium and rich in potassium.
-Baked or cooked with vegetables, potatoes should be part of the diet for heart patients.
+Baked or cooked with vegetables, potatoes should be part of the heart patients’ diet.

 Squash is an Excellent Food for Angina